James McDonald (jockey)

 James McDonald (born 6 January 1992) is a New Zealand thoroughbred racing jockey and member of the New Zealand Racing Hall of Fame.
 On 2 November 2021, McDonald rode the winning horse Verry Elleegant in the 2021 Melbourne Cup.
-He is the World Jockey of the Year for 2021 in the TRC Global Rankings.
+He has been awarded the World Jockey of the Year in 2021 and 2024 in the TRC Global Rankings.

-Group 1 winners (77)
+Group 1 winners (122)

-McDonald has currently ridden 77 Group One winners: